imagej/imagej.github.io/_pages/plugins/bar.md

 ## Description

 BAR files are accessible through a dedicated top-level menu subdivided in task-oriented categories.
-All routines should be documented on {% include github org='tferr' repo='Scripts' path='README.md\#ij-bar' label='GitHub' %}.
+All routines should be documented on {% include github org='tferr' repo='Scripts' branch='master' path='README.md\#ij-bar' label='GitHub' %}.

 Some of the scripts have a dedicated documentation page, others feature built-in help, while a handful were deemed too simple to require dedicated instructions.
 Nevertheless, all files contain useful commentary at the top of the source code file. **Remember:** You can open all the scripts using the [Shift key](#OpeningBAR).